tungnx-teko/payment-sdk-doc/README.md

 # Payment SDK

-PaymentSDK provides an easy way for apps to connect to PaymentService
+PaymentSDK provides an easy way to connect to PaymentService

 **Table of contents**